-Once the tax data is consolidated, the next step is to enrich these data using additional features, coming from the french census bureau (INSEE).
-It will provide population data, as well as a standardized geograhic hierarchy (in France, from top to dows, we have Country > "Regions" > "Departements" > "Communes" - cities).
+Once the tax data is consolidated, the next step is to enrich these data using additional features coming from the French census bureau (INSEE).
+It will provide population data as well as a standardized geograhic hierarchy (in France, from top to bottom, we have Country > "Regions" > "Departements" > "Communes" - cities).

 Instead of writing a Python script, I'll use Google Refine to process the data.
-I won't go in the very details of the process, but a summary is as follows:
+I won't go into details of the process, but a summary is as follows:

 Google Refine is very interesting to deal with messy data.
 Among other things, it can read a wide variety of data sources, has some nice faceting features that can help in consolidating similar records, and offers the powerful GREL language to perform trasformations.
 The main UI looks like this :